-The impact of the five selected measures on PM and NOx emission reductions is shown in Figure 1.
-It is clear that Congestion charging and Low-Emission Zones (LEZ) have the greatest potential to reduce transport PM and NOx emissions in cities.
-Based on evaluations of cities that have implemented these measures, a 10 to 20% reduction in emissions is attainable.
-There are major uncertainties, however, as the effectiveness of measures depends largely on the stringency with which they are enforced and the size of the zone
+Based on a previous evaluation of social costs in 432 European cities in 2018, an estimate was made of the potential reduction of social costs due to these measures in 2020.
+It is concluded that Congestion charging and LEZ have the greatest potential to reduce transport PM and NOx emissions in cities.
+Reviews of cities that have implemented such measures indicate that a 10-20% emissions reduction is feasible.
+There are major uncertainties, though, as the effectiveness of measures depends largely on the stringency with which they are enforced and the size of the LEZ.